tmagcaya/Internship-Bootcamp/content/Week_3/portfolio.md

 The interviewer questions will vary but what they want to hear stays the same.
 In this section we will cover strategies for success in this interview type.

 ### What the interviewer wants to hear (Rubric)
-- Initiative and Motivation: Did you find the past project by asking professors, did you come up with the project, did you
+- Initiative and Motivation: Did you find the past project by asking professors, did you come up with a side project, did you lead a group project and take it above and beyond?
 - Show evidence of learning by yourself: Find a piece of a past project where you found a new way to learn.
 Maybe you visited office hours more often.
 - Show how you evaluated project options quickly before deciding on the project.
-- Have you used AI to speed up you work? _Wrote test cases, Reveiwed code, Understood existing code and documents.
+- Have you used AI to speed up you work?
+Wrote test cases, Reveiwed code, Understood existing code and documents.
-- Have you used AI or ML in the project?
+- Have you used AI or ML in a project?

 ### What if I don't have much to talk about?